Donate Now To Help Ukraine

 Ukraine has been enduring a protracted humanitarian crisis since conflict broke out eight years ago in 2014.
 The recent escalation in violence has dramatically worsened the situation.

 The humanitarian needs in Ukraine are becoming increasingly urgent, especially for those in the East and South of the country where conflict is the most intense.
-The UN estimates that 12 million people – nearly 30 per cent of the population – require lifesaving humanitarian support.
+The UN estimates that 24 million people – more than half the population – require lifesaving humanitarian support.
 More and more families are facing fear and uncertainty and being cut off from basic services such as water, electricity, medicines and food in some of the worst conflict affected areas.
 For them the situation is becoming more and more dire every day the conflict continues.

 We are seeing a devastating impact on civilian infrastructure, further restricting peoples’ movements and disrupting essential public services such as water, power, transport, markets, health facilities and banking.
 People report supplies are running out in areas affected by conflict – stores are empty of basic stocks, food and fuel have been severely rationed, there are limits to cash withdrawals, and medical supplies are scarce.
 42% of businesses are now closed in Ukraine, with increased poverty and inequality in the longer term on the cards.